Technologicat/unpythonic/README.md

 Normally ``begin()`` would return the last value, but the ec overrides that; it is effectively a ``return`` for multi-expression lambdas!

+But wait, doesn't Python evaluate all the arguments of `begin(...)` before the `begin` itself has a chance to run?
+Why doesn't the example print also *never reached*?
+This is because escapes are implemented using exceptions.
+Evaluating the ec call raises an exception, preventing any further elements from being evaluated.

 This usage is valid with named functions, too - ``call_ec`` is not only a decorator:

 ```python